norkator/banking-ws/README.md

 SEPA errors
 -----
-Returns list of SEPA-XML errors | pain.002.001.02 or .03 related to payments.
+Returns list of SEPA-XML errors.
+Known as `Pain002.001.03` related to earlier section payments.

 ```typescript
 import * as moment from 'moment';